tariqshaban/arabic-sign-language-image-classification/README.md

 > ![confusion.png](assets/images/findings/confusion.png)
 >
 > Based on the confusion matrix, the model was effective in discriminating between Arabic letters represented by sign
-> langauge, almost all the test set entries reside on the diagonal
->
-> Based on the confusion matrix, the model was effective in discriminating between Arabic letters represented by the
-> sign language, almost all of the test set entries reside on the diagonal
+> language, almost all the test set entries reside on the diagonal.

 Assignment Related Questions
 ------------